opencadc/vos/cavern/README.md

 # service identity
 org.opencadc.cavern.resourceID = ivo://{authority}/{name}

-# (optional) identify which container nodes are allocations
-org.opencadc.cavern.allocationParent = {top level node}

-# (deprecated - do not use) API Keys with administrative privileges.
-Multiple keys can be specified, one per line.
-# org.opencadc.cavern.adminAPIKey = {applicationClientName}:{apiKeyToken}

-# Specific PermissionsAPI configuration when deployed to SKAO Regional Centres.
-Not for general consumption.
-# org.opencadc.cavern.papi.baseURL = https://permissions.srcnet.skao.int/api
-# org.opencadc.cavern.papi.authBaseURL = https://authn.srcnet.skao.int/api

-# (optional) provide a class implementing the org.opencadc.cavern.nodes.QuotaPlugin interface to control Quotas
-# for users.
-# Optional, but the default of NoQuotaPlugin will get used if not specified, and users will have free reign.
-# - CephFSQuotaPlugin: Use CephFS's extended attributes to determine current quota and folder sizes.
-# - NoQuotaPlugin: Default - no quota checking
-#
-org.opencadc.cavern.nodes.QuotaPlugin = CephFSQuotaPlugin | NoQuotaPlugin

-# (optional) Default Quota in GB for new allocations.
-org.opencadc.cavern.defaultQuotaGB = 10

 # base directory for cavern files
 org.opencadc.cavern.filesystem.baseDir = {persistent data directory in container}
 org.opencadc.cavern.filesystem.subPath = {relative path to the node/file content that could be mounted in other containers}